Power System Model

 Update Branch

-Once a branch has been added to the PowerSystem composite type, users have the flexibility to modify all parameters defined within the addBranch! function.
+Once a branch has been added to the PowerSystem type, users have the flexibility to modify all parameters defined within the addBranch! function.
 This means that when the updateBranch! function is used, the PowerSystem type within AC and DC models that have been created is updated.
 This eliminates the need to recreate the AC and DC models from scratch.

 To illustrate, let us continue with the previous example and modify the parameters of Branch 1 as follows: